 Researchers are developing shortcuts.
 One explores the relationship between variants in the genome and their neighbors.
 Once such a “haplotype map” is developed, this method would reduce the number of variants that have to be tested by a factor of about 40.
 Another promising shortcut for identifying disease-linked polymorphisms is to pool DNA samples from a large number of individuals, then compare the pooled genomes of people with a disease with the pooled genomes of controls.
 In Collins’ lab at the NIH, this pooling method has proven accurate to within 3 percent and is far cheaper than analyzing each individual’s genome separately.
 Collins estimated that a combination of the haplotype map, the pooling method and an anticipated drop in the cost of genotyping would put the price of a study of 1,000 affected people and an equal number of controls at about $50,000.

 Given the public’s concern about potential misuse of genetic information, Collins said the nation urgently needs laws barring genetic discrimination and urged audience members to get involved in this debate.
 He predicted that primary care providers, especially nurses, would play a critical role in educating and counseling patients about how their health care might be affected by advances in human genetics.

-A list of links to websites on the human genome can be found at www.genome.gov and also at www.nchpeg.org/resources/resources.asp.
-A free poster of the genome is available from http://public.ornl.gov/hgmis/external/poster_request.cfm.
-The site also has a guide for accessing and using the gene, protein and genetic disorder databases.
+A list of links to websites on the human genome can be found at www.genome.gov.
+A poster of the genome is available at https://public.ornl.gov/site/gallery/highres/GenomePoster2009.pdf.